Mock modular Eisenstein series with Nebentypus: Modularity properties of new divisor function generating functions

 which is easily seen to be identically zero.
 Furthermore, we have that

 for some constant $C$ is clearly modular of weight $0$ for the group $\Gamma_0(4f_\psi^2)$ with Nebentypus $\chi_{-4}^{\lambda_\psi}$.
 However, \Cref{propmod} does not immediately apply since the required growth conditions are not satisfied.
-However, by writing the generating function $\sum_{n=1}^\infty\sigma^\sm_\psi(n)q^n$ in terms of Appell-Lerch sums (cf. the third remark following \Cref{HMFGenFcn}), one can compute the asymptotic of this function as $\tau$ approaches a rational number and find that there is a linear combination $F(\tau)$ of (modular) Eisenstein series for $\Gamma_0(4f_\psi^2)$ of weight $2$ as well as the quasimodular Eisenstein series $E_2$, such that the function
+However, by writing the generating function $\sum_{n=1}^\infty\sigma^\sm_\psi(n)q^n$ in terms of derivatives of Appell-Lerch sums (cf. the third remark following \Cref{HMFGenFcn} and \cite[Chapter IV]{MertPhD}), and using the known modular properties of these functions (see for instance \cite{Zwegers2}), one can compute the asymptotic of this function as $\tau$ approaches any rational number.
+We find that there is a linear combination $F(\tau)$ of (modular) Eisenstein series for $\Gamma_0(4f_\psi^2)$ of weight $2$ as well as the quasimodular Eisenstein series $E_2$, such that the function

 behaves like a cusp form when $\tau$ approaches a rational number.
 We leave the details to the reader.
 Therefore this function satisfies the hypotheses of \Cref{propmod}.
 Adding modular Eisenstein series does not affect modularity, so we may deduce that